 Stockholder's right to vote in person at the Annual Meeting.
 A properly completed and submitted proxy timely received by the Company before the Annual Meeting will be voted in accordance with the Stockholder's instructions, unless those instructions are subsequently revoked.
 If the Stockholder authorizes a proxy without indicating voting instructions, the proxyholders will vote the Stockholder's shares at their discretion according to the Board's recommendations.
 Stockholders of record may also vote either via the Internet or by telephone.
-The enclosed proxy card includes specific instructions to be followed by Stockholder's identity and to allow Stockholders to vote their shares and to confirm that their instructions have been properly recorded.
+The enclosed proxy card includes specific instructions to be followed by Stockholders of record interested in voting via the Internet or by telephone.
+The Internet and telephone voting procedures are designed to authenticate a Stockholder's identity and to allow Stockholders to vote their shares and to confirm that their instructions have been properly recorded.
 Stockholders that vote via the Internet should understand that there may be costs associated with electronic access, such as usage charges from Internet access providers and telephone companies, which will be borne by the Stockholder.